Assessment in Early Years

 Secondary and Sixth Form

-Following each formal exam, parents will receive a report through the post.
-There is also opportunity to discuss your child’s progress at our two Progress Review Days (12th January 2017 and 29th June 2017).
+Following each formal exam students' progress is reviewed and group changes are made to maximise their learning potential.
+Parents receive a report through the post and have the opportunity to formally discuss their child’s progress at our two Progress Review Days (17th January 2018 and 5th July 2018).
 However, if you have any concerns in the meantime please don’t hesitate to contact us.